digidem/osm-p2p-observations/readme.md

 # monitor-db (provisional name)

-p2p database for field observations
+p2p database for monitoring observations

 Collect reports and media and sync with peers offline.